digitalentity/matrix_encryption_disabler/README.md

 ### E2EE disabling plugin for Synapse

 This [Pluggable Module](https://matrix-org.github.io/synapse/latest/modules/index.html) disables end-to-end encryption in a self-hosted Synapse servers.
-It works by stripping out requests for encryption from newly created rooms and filtering out events for enabling E2EE on already existing rooms if a user or a room belongs to a configured list of servers.
+It works by stripping out requests for encryption from newly created rooms, patching power levels to prevent users from enabling encryption and additionally filtering out events for enabling E2EE on already existing rooms if a user or a room belongs to a configured list of servers.

-It should not affect federated servers, but that's not tested.
+This logic will work also on federated servers as long as they verify and enforce power levels.

 Possible use-cases:
  * A legal requirement to provide auditable chat logs